-Widely spaced teeth can be a temporary condition related to normal growth and the development of adult teeth.
+Widely spaced teeth can be a temporary condition related to normal growth and development of adult teeth.
 Wide spacing can also occur as a result of several diseases or continued growth of the jawbone.

 When to Contact a Medical Professional

-Call your health care provider if:
+Contact your health care provider if:

 - Your child's teeth or jaws appear to be developing abnormally